 - Make sure you read the "Get Started" section.

-- Be curious, explore the documentation and API references just to get a overall view of what's available.
-You'll likely not need everything straight away, but it will come back to memory when you will need it, or when implement new feature.
-You'll remember that some function or properties were related, and so it's time to learn properly about them.
+- Be curious, explore the documentation and API reference just to get a overall view of what's available.
+You'll likely not need everything straight away, but it will come back to memory when you will need it, or when implementing a new feature.
+You'll remember that some methods or properties were related, and so it's time to learn properly about them.

-- Make use of the Forum, don't hesitate to share your problems, issues, and even frustrations :) it's essential that you do not get locked with a problem.
-By having to write about it for others to understand your issue, you will formulate your problem outside your brain, which is known to help solving problems.
-There is no such thing as stupid questions, it all depends your level of expertise and how far you are in learning/mastering Unity and PUN.
+- Make use of the Forum, don't hesitate to share your problems, issues, and even frustrations :) it's essential that you do not get stuck with a problem.
+By having to write about it for others to understand your issue, you will formulate it outside your brain, which is known to help solving problems.
+There is no such thing as stupid questions, it all depends on your level of expertise and how far you are in learning/mastering Unity and PUN.